These dislocations usually occur when great force is applied to the wrist and it is bent backward.

 Two of the carpal bones are commonly dislocated:

 The capitate (which is the largest bone in the hand, located in the middle of the lower palm)

 The lunate (which is located between the capitate and the end of the ulna)

 Dislocation of the capitate is called a perilunate dislocation.
 Perilunate dislocations are more common than lunate dislocations.

 These dislocations result from great force that causes the wrist to bend backward, usually a fall on an outstretched hand or an injury in a car crash.

-When one of these bones is dislocated, the wrist and palm of the hand are painful.
+When one of the carpal bones is dislocated, the wrist and palm of the hand are painful.
 People cannot move the wrist and hand normally.
 The wrist usually looks misshapen, and the hand swells.

-The fingers may tingle and feel numb because the dislocated bone puts pressure on the carpal tunnel (a narrow passageway of fibrous tissue) and the nerves and blood vessels it contains (causing carpal tunnel syndrome).
+The fingers may tingle and feel numb because the dislocated bone puts pressure on the carpal tunnel (a narrow passageway of fibrous tissue) and the nerves and blood vessels it contains (causing carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
+The cause of most cases of carpal tunnel syndrome is unknown... read more ).
 The blood supply to bones in the wrist may be reduced or disrupted, and bone tissue may die.
 Over time, the wrist joint may deteriorate, causing disabling arthritis.

 Prompt diagnosis and treatment of wrist dislocations can help reduce the risk of complications, such as arthritis and death of bone tissue.